Fundamental Management Policy

 (ii) Providing stable services

-The Group recognizes that parking services and mobility services are social infrastructure.
-To ensure that each service can be provided in a stable manner, we will build an operating structure that allows Group services to be centrally managed and will also enact strict rules in order to maintain quality.
+We recognize that parking services and mobility services are social infrastructure.
+To ensure that each service can be provided in a stable manner, we will build an operating structure that allows our services to be centrally managed and will also enact strict rules in order to maintain quality.

-The Group also provides services to its customers through IT systems.
+We also provide services to our customers through IT systems.
 Accordingly, we will work to ensure stable operation by making sufficient investment in IT systems and developing and recruiting human resources with IT skills.

 (vi) Developing diverse human resources and creating an environment in which employees have job satisfaction

-The Group believes that employees create much of the value in the services it provides to customers, and that the development and hiring of human resources and the creation of a rewarding work environment are essential for its sustainable development.
+We believe that employees create much of the value in the services we provide to customers, and that the development and hiring of human resources and the creation of a rewarding work environment are essential for our sustainable development.
 In an era in which products and services are strictly selected, employees are an important management capital that determines a company's competitive advantage.
-We are striving to develop and recruit human resources with respect for diversity, and that “maximizes their individuality, fulfills their expected roles, and continually improves their abilities.”
+We are striving to develop and recruit human resources with respect for diversity, guided by our human resource vision of “maximizing individuality, fulfilling expected roles, and continuously enhancing capabilities.”

 (vii) Promoting health management

-The group has declared the "Health Management Declaration" in order to build a workplace environment in which employees of all ages can play an active role in good physical and mental health.
-We believe that the maintenance and promotion of the health of our employees and their families is an important issue in the management strategy of our group, and by incorporating the perspective of health management, we aim to provide an environment in which employees can proactively and positively work to improve their physical and mental health, and to create a high-performing, energized organization.
+We have declared the "Health Management Declaration" in order to build a workplace environment in which employees of all ages can play an active role in good physical and mental health.
+We believe that the maintenance and promotion of the health of our employees and their families is an important issue in the management strategy, and by incorporating the perspective of health management, we aim to provide an environment in which employees can proactively and positively work to improve their physical and mental health, and to create a high-performing, energized organization..

-We believe that strengthening corporate governance as part of moves to strengthen the management basis is important in order to realize improvement in the Group’s corporate value through sustainable growth.
+We believe that strengthening corporate governance as part of moves to strengthen the management basis is important in order to realize improvement in our corporate value through sustainable growth.
 We are, therefore, seeking to build a structure for accurate and speedy decision-making and business execution and an appropriate supervision and monitoring structure.
-Meanwhile, to further strengthen the effectiveness of corporate governance from the viewpoint of soundness and fairness, we will also endeavor to improve our self-purification ability by thoroughly implementing risk management, internal controls, and compliance initiatives across the Group, which will, in turn, help us to gain more trust from stakeholders.
+Meanwhile, to further strengthen the effectiveness of corporate governance from the viewpoint of soundness and fairness, we will also endeavor to improve our self-purification ability by thoroughly implementing risk management, internal controls, and compliance initiatives across our group, which will, in turn, help us to gain more trust from stakeholders.